Axiverse Lampposts: Results

 \subsubsection{Freeze-in}

 Axion couplings to Standard Model operators inevitably lead to some thermal production from the bath.
-In many cases this occurs through UV-sensitive freeze-in processes whose yield grows with the maximum temperature of the radiation era (often parametrized by the reheating temperature), and can therefore constrain high-$T_{\rm RH}$ cosmologies.
-This can be especially relevant because, for fixed reheating efficiency, the instantaneous reheating scale grows rapidly with the inflationary Hubble rate~\cite{Salvio:2013iaa,Elahi:2014fsa,Baumann:2016wac,Bernal:2019mhf}.

-For the low inflationary scale adopted in our benchmark, $H_I=10\,\mathrm{GeV}$, we find that existing freeze-in bounds do not exclude the parameter space relevant for \cref{fig:relic_abundance,fig:relic_signatures}.
-A detailed effective-field-theory treatment of axiverse freeze-in and the associated constraints (notably from contributions to $N_{\rm eff}$) can be found in Ref.~\cite{Dessert:2025yvk}.
+This typically occurs through UV-sensitive freeze-in processes whose yield grows with the maximum temperature of the radiation era, and can therefore constrain cosmologies with high reheating temperature~\cite{Salvio:2013iaa,Elahi:2014fsa,Baumann:2016wac,Bernal:2019mhf}.For the low inflationary scale adopted in our benchmarks, $H_I=10\,\mathrm{GeV}$ and $10^{-2}\,{\rm GeV}$, we find that existing freeze-in bounds do not constrain the parameter space relevant for \cref{fig:relic_abundance,fig:relic_abundance_extra,fig:relic_signatures,fig:relic_signatures_extra}.
+A detailed effective-field-theory treatment of axiverse freeze-in and the associated constraints from contributions to $N_{\rm eff}$ can be found in Ref.~\cite{Dessert:2025yvk}.